About this strategy

 Domestic abuse and children

-In 2020/2021, 5% of IDAS referrals were from women who were known to be pregnant.
-Furthermore, in 2020/21, domestic abuse was identified as a risk factor in nearly three-quarters (73%) of cases coming to child protection conferences.
+In 2022/2023, 6.5% of IDAS referrals were made for women who were known to be pregnant.
+In 2020/21, domestic abuse was identified as a risk factor in nearly three-quarters (73%) of cases coming to child protection conferences.
 Domestic abuse is by far the most frequently identified risk factor in these audits.

 This figure – as others relating to domestic abuse – had jumped up during 2020/21.
 In the previous two years, 59% (2018/19) and 48% (2019/20) of cases coming to child protection conferences included domestic abuse as a risk factor.